-This article describes how to flash firmware releases onto a Datto MP60 Managed Power Device using a flashing utility.
+This article describes how to flash firmware releases onto a Datto MP60 Managed Power Device by using a flashing utility.

 - Datto MP60

 An MP60 may require a reinstall of its firmware as a troubleshooting step.
 You will need to flash the firmware release manually onto the MP60.

 1. Install Npcap (external link) in the default WinPcap API-compatible mode.

 3. Open an elevated command prompt on the Windows machine containing the flashing utility, then navigate to the utility's directory.